kleene-project/docs/run/storage/nullfs-mounts.md

 In general, you should use volumes where possible.
 Nullfs mounts are appropriate for the following types of use case:

-- Sharing configuration files from the host machine to containers in cases where the should be a single point of truth, i.e., making a copy of the files is insuffcient.
+- Sharing content used in development within a container.
+  See the [Get started](/get-started/05_nullfs_mounts/) guide for an example of this.

-- You have some storage that is not based on ZFS, such as NFS-mounts that needs to be (partly) accessible in a container.
+- Having storage that is not based on ZFS, such as NFS-mounts, that needs to be accessible in a container.

 ## Start a container with a nullfs mount

-Consider a case where you have a directory `source` and when you build the source code, the artifacts are saved into another directory, `source/target/`.
-You want the artifacts to be available to a container at `/app/`, and you want the container to get access to a new build each time you build the source on your development host.
-Use the following command to nullfs-mount the `target/` directory into your container at `/app/`.
-Run the command from within the `source` directory.
-The `$(pwd)` sub-command expands to the current working directory.
+Consider a case with a directory `source` that contains source code, which, when compiled, produce artifacts saved into the subdirectory `source/target/`.
+The artifacts should be available within a container at `/app/`, and always be up to date with the newest build, everytime it is produced on the host.
+Use the following command to nullfs-mount the `source/target/` directory into a container at `/app/` (run the command from within the `source` directory).
+The `$(pwd)` sub-command expands to the current working directory, i.e., `source`.

 ```console
 $ klee run --name devtest --mount "$(pwd)"/target:/app nginx:latest